SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 a new environment to install the packages that we want for our own work:

 ~~~
-$ conda create -n scw_test python=3.9 mamba
+$ conda create -n test python=3.9 mamba
 ~~~
 {: .bash}

-This tells the `conda` command to `create` a new environment, to give it the name `scw_test`, and to install Python 3.9 and Mamba into it.
+This tells the `conda` command to `create` a new environment, to give it the name `test`, and to install Python 3.9 and Mamba into it.
 Mamba is an alternative version of Conda, that can solve the complicated problem of getting compatible versions of all of your requested packages simultaneously more quickly than Conda can.